Our TeamComing together is a beginning; keeping together is progress; working together is success. - Henry Ford

 Anas Abou Allaban is a second year undergraduate studying Electrical and Computer Engineering.
 His passion for robotics sparked in high school while using NXT 3.0’s.
 Since then, Anas interned at the MIT Mechatronics Research Lab during high school, working with computer vision algorithms and optimizing pedestrian and vehicle detection.
 In 2015, Anas worked with the Human-Computer Interaction Lab at Northeastern on a Brain-Computer Interface.
 His current work involves shared control between human and robot agents.
 Anas’ interests include control theory, embedded systems, and robot applications in space.

-Stephen Alt is a second year undergraduate student at Northeastern University, studying Computer Engineering & Computer Science.
-In the summer of 2016 he interned at the IBM TJ Watson Research Center, developing interfaces for their cloud platform and began exploring autoscaling using machine learning.
-He has also done work for CyberMark Intl. transferring their Customer Relationship Management platform to the cloud.
-In the future, Stephen would like to pursue his PhD in robotics or deep learning.
+Stephen Alt is a second year undergraduate student at Northeastern University, double majoring in Computer Science and Physics with a minor in Mathematics.
+He has interned at IBM TJ Watson Research Center and has also done work for CyberMark International.
+In the future, Stephen aspires to pursue his PhD in Computer Science.

 - Vinayak Jagtap, M.S.
 (WPI)